 If the situations and actions in the above paragraph apply, the Operator will notify Transmission Users in writing, justifying the relevant decision.

-In case of application of paragraph 2, Transmission Users that have signed Approved Firm Service or Interruptible Service Applications (Agreements) that include the relevant Entry Point/Reverse Flow Entry Point are not relieved of obligations arising from the provisions of of the Network Code.
+In case of application of paragraph 2, Transmission Users that have signed Approved Firm Service or Interruptible Service Applications (Agreements) that include the relevant Entry Point/Reverse Flow Entry Point are not relieved of obligations arising from the provisions of the Network Code.

 The Operator will impose a Minimum Entry Pressure Violation Charge on any Transmission User delivering natural gas at an Entry Point/Reverse Flow Entry Point where there is injection of natural gas at a pressure lower than the Minimum Entry Pressure.